people-power-solar/peoplepower-node/README.md

 After running these commands, the private key will be in `jwt.key` and public key will be in `jwt.key.pub`

 Note: regenerating the keys will invalidate all sessions

+## Misc.
+- This project was first worked on by @aivantg, @ashleynguyen27, @cindyzhang12, @dfangshuo, @iris-hou, @niwong, @arpanpal, @ethanlee16 of @calblueprint.
+For questions, see [Acknowledgements/Knowledge Owners](https://github.com/calblueprint/peoplepower-web/wiki/Acknowledgements)